The roles of bulk and surface thermodynamics in the selective adsorption of a confined azeotropic mixture: Results and Discussion

-In Fig.~\ref{fig:confined_sim} we show results from this LMFT-style hyper-DFT for the binary LJ mixture in a slit-pore at equilibrium with a reservoir at $k_{\rm B}T/\epsilon = 0.77$, $P\sigma^3/\epsilon = 0.020$, and $x_{\rm B} = 0.78$, which corresponds to the vapor state.
+In Fig.~\ref{fig:1}b we show results from \tcr{neural LMFT} for the binary LJ mixture in a slit-pore at equilibrium with a reservoir at $k_{\rm B}T/\epsilon = 0.77$, $P\sigma^3/\epsilon = 0.020$, and $x_{\rm B} = 0.78$, which corresponds to the vapor state.
 In these calculations, the left and right walls of the slit-pore each act as an external potential confining the particles to a region $-L/2 < z < L/2$

 where $z_{\rm w}=\pm L/2$.
 Similar to the interatomic potential, each $V^{\mrm{(single)}}_{\alpha}$ is truncated and shifted at a cutoff $z_{\rm c} = 2.5\sigma$.
-In Fig.~\ref{fig:confined_sim}, we have considered the symmetric case, $\epsilon_{{\rm w},\rm A} = \epsilon_{{\rm w},\rm B} = 2.0\,k_{\rm B}T$.
-For a mildly attractive interaction between the confining walls and the particles, equilibrium densities predicted from our LMFT-style neural hyper-DFT calculations are in excellent agreement with GCMC simulations, and overall consistent with a vapor-like state in the pore.
-Upon increasing the interaction strength to $2.5\,k_{\rm B}T$, hyper-DFT captures the transition to a liquid-like state predicted by GCMC simulations.
+In Fig.~\ref{fig:1}\tcr{b}, we have considered the symmetric case, $\epsilon_{{\rm w},\rm A} = \epsilon_{{\rm w},\rm B} = 2.0\,k_{\rm B}T$.
+For a mildly attractive interaction between the confining walls and the particles, equilibrium densities predicted from \tcr{the neural LMFT} calculations are in excellent agreement with GCMC simulations, and overall consistent with a vapor-like state in the pore.
+Upon increasing the interaction strength to $2.5\,k_{\rm B}T$, \tcr{neural LMFT} captures the transition to a liquid-like state predicted by GCMC simulations.
 While some minor discrepancies in the density profiles are observed for these more attractive walls, agreement between theory and simulation remains very good.

-Overall, the combination of the accurate PeTS EoS for bulk, and the neural functional for the inhomogeneous correlations means that our hyper-DFT approach outperforms the standard mean-field cDFT treatment across a broad range of thermodynamic conditions (see Figs.~S1--S3).
-Moreover, we also demonstrate the robustness of our approach on other LJ binary mixtures with different attractive interactions, illustrating the potential power of the ``train once, learn many'' strategy (see Fig.~S4).
+Overall, the combination of the accurate PeTS EoS for bulk, and the neural functional for the inhomogeneous correlations means that \tcr{the neural LMFT} approach outperforms the standard mean-field cDFT treatment across a broad range of thermodynamic conditions (see Figs.~S1--S3).
+Moreover, we also demonstrate the robustness of our approach on other LJ binary mixtures with different attractive interactions \tcr{(we investigate systems with $0.85 \le \epsilon_{\rm AB}/\sqrt{\epsilon_{\rm AA}\epsilon_{\rm BB}} \le 1.25$)}, illustrating the potential power of the ``train once, learn many'' strategy (see Fig.~S4). \tcr{Clearly, success of this approach rests upon the suitability of the reference system, and an accurate EoS for the binary fluid.
+For our current purposes, the single-component WCA fluid is reasonable for mixtures with components of equal size, and where cross-interactions are not too dissimilar, while the PeTS EoS appears sufficiently accurate.}

-\section{Efficient evaluation of pore selectivity unveils a significance of the azeotropic composition under confinement}
+\subsection{Efficient Evaluation of Pore Selectivity Unveils a Significance of the Azeotropic Composition Under Confinement}